-Lock outs in Commercial Real Estate
+Lock Outs in Commercial Real Estate

 Step Downs vs. Soft Step Downs

 After the lock out period (if there is one), a borrower can often pay off their loan for a certain percentage of the loan amount.
-If the percentage declines year by year, for example, 6% in the first year, 5% in the second year, 4% in the third year, and so on, it's called a step down prepayment penalty.
+If the percentage declines year by year, for example, 6% in the first year, 5% in the second year, 4% in the third year, and so on, this is called a step down prepayment penalty.

-USing Defeasance to Pay off A Loan Early
+Using Defeasance to Pay Off Loans Early

-Some commercial real estate loan types, such as CMBS loans and certain kinds of life company loans may be much more difficult to get out, since there is external pressure on the lender to provide a certain rate of return.
-For CMBS loans, the CMBS bondholders expect a certain, guaranteed return, and life insurance companies need to know they can pay policy beneficiaries the promised amounts on their life insurance policies.
+Some commercial real estate loan types, such as CMBS loans and certain kinds of life company loans, may be much more difficult to get out of, since there is external pressure on the lender to provide a certain rate of return.
+For CMBS loans, the CMBS bondholders expect a certain, guaranteed return.
+Likewise, life insurance companies need to know they can pay policy beneficiaries the promised amounts on their life insurance policies.

-Assumable Loans And Prepayment Penalties
+Assumable Loans and Prepayment Penalties

-An assumable loan can be transferred to a new buyer (with the lender's approval) typically for a small fee.
-A commercial property with an assumable loan may actually be easier to market, since the new owner may not have to go through as many hoops as they would to take out an entirely new commercial real estate loan.
+An assumable loan can typically be transferred to a new buyer (with the lender's approval) for a small fee.
+In some cases, a commercial property with an assumable loan may actually be easier to market.
+This is because the new owner may not have to go through as many hoops as they would to take out an entirely new commercial real estate loan.